bcimbali/ck-site/src/portfolio-items/vice-motherboard-article.md

 portfolioType: 'writing'
 homepageOrder: 16
 portfolioOrder: 9
+keywords: 'Blog, Music, Entertainment, Media'
 ---

+## Arvo Pärt and the song that launched 1,000 movie scores.

-Motherboard article on Estonian musician Arvo Pärt's influence oncontemporary film and music and his trip to New York.
+Writing for Vice, I tell the history and influence of Estonian musician Arvo Pärt and his trip to New York.